JamyGolden/PlusSlider/README.markdown

 # PlusSlider jQuery Plugin

-A jQuery content slider that is easily configurable and can easily be switched between 'fading' and 'sliding'
+An agnostic, fluid jQuery content slider that is easily configurable and stylable.

 ## Features
 * BEM CSS methadology used